 Deciding Your Metal Type

 All of the modern engagement rings from Clean Origin are available in white, yellow, and rose gold, as well as platinum.
 For gold, we offer both 14k and 18k options.
 So which should you pick for your ring?

-If you’re looking for a modern engagement ring, but you don’t see one you absolutely love in the above list, set up a consultation with a diamond expert.
-They’ll be able to not only help you find a modern setting but the perfect diamond and the best metal.
+If you’re looking for a modern engagement ring, but you don’t see one you absolutely love in the above list, set up a consultation with one of our knowledgeable diamond experts.
+They’ll be able to not only help you find a modern setting, but the perfect diamond and the best metal.

-To see more engagement ring trends check out our 2019 engagement rings article.
+To see more engagement ring trends check out our 2020 engagement ring trends article.